mateuszRybczonek/vue-cookbook/chapters/06-pagination.md

 ```

 In the script section of the component, we set initial data:
-- **articles** - empty array filled with data fetched from the API on **mounted** hook
+- **articles** - This is an empty array filled with data fetched from the API on **mounted** hook
-- **currentPage** - used to manipulate the pagination
+- **currentPage** - This is used to manipulate the pagination
-- **pageCount** - total number of pages, calculated on **mounted** hook based on the API response
+- **pageCount** - This is the total number of pages, calculated on **mounted** hook based on the API response
-- **visibleItemsPerPageCount** - how many articles we want to see on a single page
+- **visibleItemsPerPageCount** - This is how many articles we want to see on a single page

-At this stage we fetch only first page of the news feed.
-That will give us a list of first two articles.
+At this stage, we fetch only first page of the article list.
+This will give us a list two articles:

 ```js
 // ArticlesList.vue